Things you should know

 Tuition Fee Payment

-For the fall and winter semesters, new students are required to pay a non-refundable tuition deposit of $500 before being permitted to register for classes.
-Please note also that ALL tuition fees for the Fall 2013 semester must be PAID IN FULL before 4:00 p.m.
-August 16, 2013 and Winter 2014 (January) semester paid by 4:00 p.m.
-December 12, 2013.
+For the fall and winter semesters, new students are required to pay a non-refundable tuition deposit before being permitted to register for classes.
+Please note also that ALL tuition fees must be PAID IN FULL by the tuition fee deadline.

-- New students receive a full refund less the $500 tuition deposit up to the end of the second week of classes
+- New students receive a full refund minus the tuition deposit up to the end of the second week of classes.

 Going from EAP to Academic Programs